One of our staff members will contact you asap.

 “I tell them they have to smile, high-five people, do the wave, cheer them on.
 They just look at me,” Fryback said.
 But the real sticking point for the professionals, he said, is when he tells them that he wants them to help clients win.
 “Let’s put it this way,” he tells the dealers, “No one loses five games in a row at one of our parties.”

-Today, his client roster reads like a membership directory of local and national businesses, from the Hilton Eugene to Whole Foods and Google, as well as noprofits that have used Team Casino at their fundraisers.
+Today, his client roster reads like a membership directory of local and national businesses, from the Hilton Eugene to Whole Foods and Google, as well as noprofits that have used The Party Team at their fundraisers.

 But to keep the company growing, Fryback said, it has to continue to evolve, which means coming up with new ideas and events, and finding new niche markets.